sonvister/Binance/README.md

 #### Exception Handling
 This code demonstrates how to handle exceptions from the [`IBinanceApi`](src/Binance/Api/IBinanceApi.cs) methods.

-NOTE: Handling exceptions with this level of precision is only applicable to processes that an application may retry should the first attempt fail (*e.g. order placement*).
+NOTE: Handling exceptions with this level of precision is only applicable to processes that an application may retry should the first attempt fail (*e.g. order placement or withdraw requests*).

 ```c#
 try